aws-samples/keycloak-on-aws/docs/en/implementation-guide/deployment.md

     2. **CNAME name** in the **Domains** section.
     3. **CNAME value** in the **Domains** section.

 ## Step 2.
-Create Authentication Domain
+Validate domain ownership

+> **_NOTE:_** The following content is to verify domain ownership through Route 53.
+If you use other Domain Name System (DNS), please refer to the DNS provider manual to verify your domain name ownership.

 Add a CNAME record to Route 53 to authenticate that the domain name is owned and available to you.
 If no hosted zone has been created, refer to [Configuring Amazon Route 53 as your DNS service][Configuring Amazon Route 53 as your DNS service].